Pera-Swarm/swarm-simulator/README.md

 ### Environment Variables

-Please copy the _sample.env_ file and rename into _.env_ and complete the configurations for http, mysql and mqtt
+Please copy the _sample.env_ file and rename into _.env_ and complete the configurations for http and mqtt

-### Database

-Start a MySQL database server with a database named 'swarm-robotics'.

 ### Run the scripts

-Development environment [TBD]
+Development environment

 ```
 npm run dev
 ```

-Production environment [TBD]
+Production environment

 ```
 npm start